merqlove/do_snapshot/README.md

 - First.
 I needed stable tool, which can provide for me automatic Snapshot feature for all of my Droplets via Cron planner.
 - I don't want to think how much snapshots for each droplet i have.
 - I don't wont to sleep when my droplets Offline!!!
-And i wanted tool which can Staryt
+And i wanted tool which can BOOT back droplets, which failed to snapshot.
 - Also i want to understand what's going on if there some error.
 Mail is my choice.
 But logs also good.
 - And ... sure ;) We want to do it fast as rocket! :)
 - more more more...